TosbackCgusBridge-Bot/CGUs-versions/Edmunds/Privacy Policy.md

 *   Not sell his or her Personal Information to any third parties ("Sale Opt-Out Request")

-We will not discriminate against any California resident because such resident exercised any of his or her rights under the CCPA.
+Edmunds will not discriminate against any California resident because such resident exercised any of his or her rights under the CCPA.

 CCPA Request Submission and Verification

 Only residents of California may submit a request under the CCPA.
 Requests may be submitted online at https://www.edmunds.com/ccpa/ or by email to CCPArequests@edmunds.com.
-In addition, California residents may submit a Sale Opt-Out Request by clicking on the "Do Not Sell My Personal Information" link on the Edmunds.com website, on the download page for our mobile app in the Apple App Store or in Google Play, or on the screen of our mobile app where we link to this Privacy Statement.
+In addition, California residents may submit a Sale Opt-Out Request by clicking on the "Do Not Sell My Info" link on the Edmunds.com website, on the download page for Edmunds' mobile app in the Apple App Store or in Google Play, or on the screen of Edmunds' mobile app where Edmunds links to this Privacy Statement.

 In order for Edmunds to be able to verify and process your request, it must contain the following information: